This post has been updated and was originally published January 19, 2020.

 Findability is the first step towards being a consideration in the ZMOT state.
 If your product can’t be found, it can’t be considered!
 If you're on page 2 of a search term then you've lost.

 The other crucial piece is to make sure the content on your product page is correct and moving the customer to the first MOT.
 Reviewing each SKU to make sure all bases are covered and marrying this up to give the shopper the best opportunity to see your product and understand what it is.

-Innovation like this makes the intangible tangible again.
-It allows customers to connect on an emotional level while making sure it remains easy to purchase.
-An example of a less content-heavy version that can be achieved for online grocery sales, is a meal for tonight section that allows you to browse easy cook recipes to create inspiration.
+Innovation like these makes allows customers to connect on an emotional level while making sure it remains easy to purchase.
+An example of a less content-heavy version that can be achieved for online grocery sales, is a "meal for tonight section" that allows you to browse easy cook recipes to create inspiration.
 The ingredients are all added to the cart when the customer decides which recipe they want to try.
 This can go a step further to suggest other recipes the customer can make with what they’ve added to their basket.

 It’s one person's input mostly around data, so a lot of charts, tables and figures.
 When it comes to eCommerce, suppliers tend to have internal teams or an eCommerce specialist who is the hub between functions.
 It’s important that these become external facing teams as well and lend a hand to the category reviews.
 Involving the internal eCommerce team in dialogue about category growth online shows the buyer that you take online sales seriously and are geared up for expansion.

-The internal POS experts can offer their expertise in MOT and shopper psychology, the eCommerce specialists can create innovative customer interactions, to contribute to the category manager’s growth strategy, which will impress the buyer with the whole team’s commitment to succeeding on the retailer’s online shop.
+The internal POS experts can offer their expertise in MOT and shopper psychology, the eCommerce specialists can create innovative customer interactions to contribute to the category manager’s growth strategy, which will impress the buyer with the whole team’s commitment to succeeding on the retailer’s online shop.

 Keep the story going throughout the journey.
-If the journey gets broken it becomes functional which is boring for customers who will be enticed to shop elsewhere that provides a more enjoyable shopping experience.
+If the journey gets broken customers will be enticed to shop elsewhere that provides a more enjoyable shopping experience.
 This is especially crucial for eCommerce transactions on mobile devices.
-Customers do not have to physically travel to a different store if your product listings are not good enough, they will just click off the page and buy from your competitor instead if a more engaging customer journey is offered or the benefits of that product were more clearly exhibited or you didn't track if your promotions were driving out of stocks.
+Customers do not have to physically travel to a different store if your product listings are not good enough, they will just click off the page and buy from your competitor instead if a more engaging customer journey is offered, the benefits of that product were more clearly exhibited or you didn't track if your promotions were driving out of stocks.

-If you don’t think like the Buyer how can you expect to influence them?
-We all tend to think the Buyer is interested in the cost.
-However, new school Buyers are leaning towards strategy and ultimately shaking things up to interrupt the shopper.
+If you don’t think like thb Buyer how can you expect to influence them?
+We all tend to think the buyer is interested in the cost.
+However, next-gen buyers are leaning towards strategy and ultimately shaking things up to interrupt the shopper.
 In simple terms shoppers are key to the success of a category; the more they buy the more the category will grow.
-If you take the previous 4 points and bring them together you are ultimately building a consumer/shopper strategy plan.
+If you take the previous four points and bring them together you are ultimately building a consumer/shopper strategy plan.

 Want to be the first brand in your category to benefit from opportunities online?
 Be the first to innovate online.
-You have to challenge the functional mentality otherwise we will never get beyond compliance and price, which is where the most of the eCommerce industry is stuck.
+You have to challenge the functional mentality otherwise you'll never get beyond compliance and price, which is where the most of the eCommerce industry is stuck.
 Make the product listings in your category engaging and offer value to your customers more than just the lowest price.

 The retailers want to increase their overall revenue as much as you want to increase your category sales.
 Show them the work you and your team are willing to do to properly take advantage of the growing possibilities of eCommerce.
 You want your products to be the most visible in the category, to make the best use of innovative new forms of POS on the digital shelf, to create the most engaging customer journey.